open-socialism/open-socialism-site/introduction.md

 Communism and socialism were close to being a viable solution in that they were at least cooperative, with everyone working together for the greater good, similar to the tribal system.
 However, they assumed that humans could be unselfish.

-Whilst we as individuals don't particularly have the ability to suddenly not be selfish.
-We do have powerful brains and we have the ability to create systems that don't require humans to be unselfish.
+Whilst we as individuals don't particularly have the ability to suddenly not be selfish we do have powerful brains and can use our intellect to create systems that don't require humans to be unselfish.

 In fact two simple additions are all that is required to make communism/socialism work in such a way.
 This is far less effort than the complexity of mitigating the inherent issues of DC.